Oil falls on signs of progress in US-Iran talks amid more market stress

-LONDON :Oil prices fell 1.5 per cent on Monday on signs of progress in talks between the U.S. and Iran while investors remained concerned about economic headwinds from tariffs which could curb demand for fuel.
+LONDON :Oil prices fell more than 2 per cent on Monday on signs of progress in talks between the U.S. and Iran while investors remained concerned about economic headwinds from tariffs which could curb demand for fuel.

 "The U.S.-Iran talks seem relatively positive, which allows for people to start thinking about the possibility of a solution," said Harry Tchilinguirian, group head of research at Onyx Capital Group.
 "The immediate implication would be that Iranian crude would not be off the market."